 And, just like a credit card, if an RFID wristband is lost or stolen, an RFID system allows easy cancellation and re-issue.

-Our customers frequently ask us 'what are the best security wristband features?'
+Our customers often ask 'what are the best security wristband features?'

-Event organisers want to make sure that nobody can copy their wristbands and get unauthorised access to their event.
+Event organizers want to make sure that nobody can copy their wristbands and get unauthorized access to their event.

 Why?
 Because oversubscribed events can be dangerous if safe capacity is exceeded.

-And, it can result in a bad experience for guests that have paid to attend, which can have a knock-on effect on revenue loss, a revoked license and ultimately the end of your event.
+And, it can result in a bad experience for guests that have paid to attend, which can have a knock-on effect on revenue loss, a revoked license and at worse, the cancellation of your event.

 When it comes to security features there isn't a 'one size fits all' option.
 Every event is different and therefore has a different set of requirements.